-Retrognathia (formally known as mandibular retrognathia) is a condition in which the lower jaw is set further back than the upper jaw, making it look like a person has a severe overbite.
+Retrognathia (formally known as mandibular retrognathia) is a condition in which the lower jaw is set further back than the upper jaw, making it look like you have a severe overbite.

-Oftentimes, the difference in placement between the lower and upper jaw isn’t noticeable head on but is when the person is viewed from the side, in profile.
+Oftentimes, the difference in placement between the lower and upper jaw is only noticeable when you’re viewed from the side.

 Retrognathia can be a difficult condition to manage.
 Physically, it can affect your ability to sleep or eat properly.
-Some with the condition have had their self-esteem or confidence affected since the condition is visually noticeable.
+You may find that the conditions affects your self-esteem or confidence, since the condition is visually noticeable.

-There are a few causes of retrognathia, and treatment usually includes braces and hardware or surgery.
+There are a few causes of retrognathia.
+Treatment usually includes orthodontic appliances, braces and hardware, or surgery.
 In mild cases, no treatment may be needed.

-Some people are born with retrognathia, and others develop it later in life.
-If the case is mild, it might not be diagnosed until childhood or adolescence.
+Some people are born with retrognathia, and others develop it later in life as their jaws grow.
+If the case is mild, it might not be diagnosed until your childhood or adolescence.

 - Pierre-Robin syndrome.
 This condition affects both the jaw and the tongue, and it creates a blockage of the airways.

-- Hemifacial macrosomia.
+- Hemifacial microsomia.
 With this condition, one side of the lower face doesn’t grow fully and is underdeveloped.

 - Nager syndrome.
 This rare condition affects both the jaw and the cheeks as well as the development of the hands and arms.